okuvshynov/qna/README.md

 This work was motivated by the following observation - while LLMs are still not that good at creating original and complicated content, they are pretty good at explaining something well known to humanity and not too well known to me.
 They are good tutors.

-Currently uses Claude API, but adding OpenAI and local llamas should not be hard.
+Currently uses Claude API/OpenAI API.

+In progress work:
-Experimentation on local embedding store to provide some pages based on embeddings is [in progress](https://github.com/okuvshynov/qna/issues/1)
+* [done]: local page-level embeddings store to provide some pages as context: https://github.com/okuvshynov/qna/issues/1
+* adding support for local llama: https://github.com/okuvshynov/qna/issues/2

 ## Examples